-Lesser Celandine (ficaria verna) (prior to 2010 it was named Ranunculus ficaria) is an attractive lawn weed which is not very common.
+Lesser Celandine (Ficaria verna) (prior to 2010 it was named Ranunculus ficaria) is an attractive lawn weed which is not very common.
 It can establish itself very quickly across a lawn where it does manage to take hold.

-Lesser Celandineis a perennial weed, persisting in the lawn throughout the year.
+Lesser Celandine is a perennial weed, persisting in the lawn throughout the year.
 It flowers in spring.

 It has very distinct, heart-shaped leaves that are hairless and dark green in colour.
 They are sometimes variegated (lighter streaks through the leaf) and can be over 3cm long and 2cm wide.

-In Manchester, Lesser celandine produces flowers in March, April and May.
+In Devon, Lesser celandine produces flowers in March, April and May.
 In some parts is often referred to as the “spring messenger”.
 The flowers are similar in colour to a common buttercup (bright yellow), but are a little larger and the petals of the flower are thinner.

 Lesser Celandine Flowers